LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

       at lsn4_demos.Program.Main(String[] args) in /Users/carlylanglois/launchcode/csharp/web-dev-exercises/lsn4-demos/lsn4-demos/Program.cs:line 14

-Above, we see our Temperature constructor predictably sets the Fahrenheit value of ``insideTemp`` and predictably throws an exception when provided a Fahrenheit value outside of the appropriate range.
+Above, the Temperature constructor predictably sets the Fahrenheit value of ``insideTemp`` and throws an exception when provided a Fahrenheit value outside of the appropriate range.
 We don't see any results of the print statement on the input's line 5 since the exception has caused the program to stop running.